lilyrobinsonn/AppSmith-Repos/README.md

+# HELLO-HAPPY AppSmith Application
+**Contributors:** Calli Colvin, Vrinda Rana, Kerissa Duliga, Lily Robinson, Jae Na Wray

+## A brief introduction to Hello Happy
+Hello Happy is a journal app that allows users to keep track of their daily activities and habits while keeping their therapist in the loop.
+Therapists can have administrative control over certain users, granting them access to observe the day-to-day elements that shape a patient's day.
+Users also have the option to use the app solely as a personal journal, without linking it to a therapist.
+The app offers input fields for users to log their daily activities, helping them identify patterns in their days.
+The files in this project repository create our hello-happy database and populate it with fake data.

+## Navigating the UI
+- To navigate through our application, the link below under "You can visit the application using the below link"  will take you to AppSmith page!
+You will be navigated to a page where you can select which type of user you are: _a returning user__, _returning therapist____, or a _new user/therpist_!
+- Follow the steps aand play around to explore Happy Hello.
+The app will haave many different pages to schedule a therapist meeting, create a new journal entry, check your current progress on your personal goals and more!

+**Happy exploring!**
 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.